Watchmaker Glossary

 Pavement

-Flat frame
+Flat chassis

-Horizontal frame of a modern steeple clock.
+Horizontal frame of a modern bell tower clock.

 Kitten